Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student (2020 - now) at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
 I received B.S. degree from School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
-I am now a member of EVA group, advised by [**Prof. Wei He**](https://prowdiy.github.io/weihe.github.io/).
+I am now a member of EVA group, advised by [**Prof. Wei He**](https://prowdiy.github.io/weihe.github.io/). **I am currently dedicating my research efforts to the study of disasters, with a particular focus on floods.**

 # 🗞️ News
 ## We (Jiepan Li, He Huang, Yu Xia) were awarded the champion certificate in the Multi-Modal Semantic Challenge organized by IEEE Whisper (2024.12.11, Finland).